-Just outside of Kingston Jamaica, is a shantytown called Riverton City.
+Just outside of Kingston Jamaica is a shantytown called Riverton City.
 The small community is built right on the edges of the overloaded Riverton City Landfill, the main dumping ground for Kingston's waste.
 The landfill has a history of catching fire.
 Serious fires have occurred twelve times in the last ten years.
 The most recent fire was in March 2015.
-It burned for 6 days, and caused more then 3000 people in the area to seek medical treatment for respiratory issues.
-The National Environment and Planning Agency of Jamaica has just recently released a report confirming that the most recent fire released 29 toxins into the atmosphere, including the cancer-causing chemical benzine.
+It burned for six days, and caused more then 3000 people in the area to seek medical treatment for respiratory issues.
+The National Environment and Planning Agency of Jamaica recently released a report confirming that the fire released 29 toxins into the atmosphere, including the cancer-causing chemical benzine.

 During Mark's service in the Peace Corps, he worked with a group of men who ran an informal aluminum foundry.
 They had been casting aluminum in the open air, and Mark helped them get a USAID grant to build a simple workshop.
 Mark is still involved in this project.
 He returns to Riverton every year to help develop new patterns for the group to cast.

 Mark took me to the workshop in late May of 2015.
 The workshop is not officially inside the landfill, it's down the road about 1 KM away, but that's a technical distinction, as the entire area is surrounded by piles of waste.
 As I stepped out of the car, the first thing that struck me was the smell.
 It was a mixture of rot, and burning garbage.
 We walked up to a man with thick long dreadlocks.
 He was shoveling a large pile of straw mixed with chicken organs.
 It was feed for his pigs.
 Mark introduced me to Tony Duncan, the leader of the project.